CrunchyData/postgres-operator/docs/content/guides/v4tov5.md

 ## Upgrade Method #1: Data Volumes

 This upgrade method allows you to migrate from PGO v4 to PGO v5 using the existing data volumes that were created in PGO v4.
 Note that this is an "in place" migration method: this will immediately move your Postgres clusters from being managed by PGO v4 and PGO v5.
 If you wish to have some failsafes in place, please use one of the other migration methods.
+Please also note that you will need to perform the cluster upgrade in the same namespace as the original cluster in order for your v5 cluster to access the existing PVCs.

 ### Step 1: Prepare the PGO v4 Cluster for Migration